Fundamental Analysis Book Summaries

 Benjamin Graham, The Intelligent Investor

-This classic value investing book, published in 1949, is still recommended today.
-The Intelligent Investor is for people looking to slowly build a portfolio of quality stocks.
+This classic value investing book, originally published in 1949, is still recommended today.
+Benjamin Grahma's The Intelligent Investor (2006) is for investors and traders looking to slowly build a portfolio of quality stocks.
+Ben was one of Warren Buffet's teacher and he has gone on to become one of the wealthiest investors on the planet.

 Robert G. Hagstrom, The Warren Buffett Way